NW F

 The NW type F is a veteran automobile manufactured by Nesselsdorfer Wagenbau-Fabriks-Gesellschaft A.G.
-(NW, now known as Tatra) in 1902.
-Only three cars of the design were made.
+(NW, now known as Tatra) in 1904.
+The NW type F was considered a luxury model and produced in series with the NW type E, F, J and L. The four cylinder type F model was regarded as a commercial failure with only five models produced.

+The type F was criticised at the time but was considered to be versatile and effective at climbing steep hills.

 The car was able to reach a speed of 60 km/h.